 prospective provider payments (paying providers in advance); and

-statewide parent share of cost (PSoC).
+statewide PSoC.

 Additionally, on November 7, 2022, the Commission adopted a statewide methodology to assess a family’s PSoC, which will become effective when Phase 2, Release 1, is released.
 The Commission also approved distributing $50 million in funding to Boards in order to support the transition to paying providers prospectively.

+Although TX3C will be released in July, TWIST will remain the system of record through August 31, 2024.

 PROCEDURES: